matth-x/MicroOcppSimulator/README.md

 Now, the GUI can be developed or built as described in the [webapp repository](https://github.com/agruenb/arduino-ocpp-dashboard).

-After building the GUI, the emited files contain the full Simulator functionality.
-To run the Simualtor, start an HTTP file server in the dist folder and access it with your browser.
+After building the GUI, the emitted files contain the full Simulator functionality.
+To run the Simulator, start an HTTP file server in the dist folder and access it with your browser.

 ## License